meemalabs/laravel-text-to-speech/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-### Security
+## Security Vulnerabilities

-If you discover any security related issues, please email chris@cion.agency instead of using the issue tracker.
+Please review [our security policy](https://github.com/laravel/forge-cli/security/policy) on how to report security vulnerabilities.

 ## Credits